Riverside Wrongful Death Lawyers

 - $2.25 million for the family of an immigrant security guard killed on the job by an underage driver

-- $1.1 million for the parents of a young girl killed when she became entangled in the cords of a mini blind.
+- $1.1 million for the parents of a young girl killed when she became entangled in the cords of a mini blind

 For example, in Hernandez v.
-County of Los Angeles, Mr. Hernandez’s vehicle was disabled on the freeway when a Los Angeles’ Sheriff’s deputy struck and killed him, leaving his two-year-old daughter without a father.
+County of Los Angeles, Mr. Hernandez’s vehicle was disabled on the freeway when a Los Angeles Sheriff’s deputy struck and killed him, leaving his two-year-old daughter without a father.
 We brought an action for wrongful death on her behalf.
-During litigation, Los Angeles County attempted to blame Mr. Hernandez for his own death by citing his past, unrelated use of marijuana.
+During litigation, the County of Los Angeles attempted to blame Mr. Hernandez for his own death by citing his past, unrelated use of marijuana.
 They further tried to avoid liability by claiming his daughter wasn’t owed appropriate compensation because he wasn’t living with her at the time.
 Instead, the jury found that Mr. Hernandez had no liability for the accident and entered a $3 million verdict for his daughter.

 Types of Wrongful Death Cases We Handle